PHeonix25/PHeonix25.github.io/_posts/2016-10-08-Getting-started-with-Jekyll-Part-4.md

   - `$(xxx)` means run `xxx` as an inline command that should be expanded out
   - `pwd` is a Bash command that returns the full path to the current directory
   - `/usr/src/app` is where we want it to appear within the container
-- `blog/latest` is the image that we want to use *so if you changed it above, replace it here*
+- `blog/latest` is the image that we want to use - *so if you changed it above, replace it here*

-The trickiest part I've had with working with Docker on Windows (including the default `jekyll/jekyll` image) is in mounting volumes.
-Jekyll has some **GREAT** functionality where it can monitor files in a directory and constantly re-generate them if they change on disk - which is awesome for testing your site and ensuring your Markdown is playing nice, especially while you're learning.
+The trickiest part I've had with working with Docker on Windows is mounting volumes.
+Jekyll has some **great** functionality where it can monitor files in a directory and constantly re-generate them if they change on disk - which is awesome for testing your site and ensuring your Markdown is playing nice, especially while you're learning.
 So we want to map our local directory (`$(pwd)`) to the directory Jekyll is monitoring (`/usr/src/app` in this image), but file permissions on Windows are tricky, so if this doesn't work out for you, you can remove the `-v` command and just rebuild the container - which should be quick once the base image is local.

-Once this container is up and running you should see something like the below:
+That being said, once this container is up and running you should see something like the below:

 ```YAML
 $ docker run -p 4000:4000 -v=$(pwd):/usr/src/app -t blog:latest